redomino/redomino.css3theme/README.txt

     - added "decomment" and "doWhenVisible".
 Two useful jquery plugins.
       They permit to decomment portions of html and run javascript code based on the screen size
+    - scrollTop: a button that helps to scroll on mobile

 - Tinymce mobile integration